Elizabeth Holmes drawn as villain, underdog as trial begins

 Holmes’ defense team countered with a more heroic narrative describing her as a tireless worker who poured more than 15 years of her life in pursuit of a faster, cheaper and less invasive way to test blood samples and screen for disease.

-Holmes' attorney, Lance Wade, argued that Holmes was simply trying to wrest control of the blood-testing technology from two dominant laboratories, Quest Diagnostics and Labcorp.
-“She did her best day in and day out to make Theranos successful," Wade said of Holmes.
+Defense attorney Lance Wade, argued that Holmes was simply trying to wrest control of the blood-testing technology market from two dominant laboratories, Quest Diagnostics and Labcorp.
+“She did her best day in and day out to make Theranos successful," Wade said of Holmes as he began a roughly 90-minute presentation.

 Although she didn't succeed, Wade insisted that Holmes never stopped believing she was on the verge of a breakthrough that would realize her ambitions.
 Many investors thought she would too, one of the reasons that Theranos once was valued at $9 billion —- with half that amount belonging to Holmes.

-Note: This story has been corrected with the official names of Quest Diagnostics and Labcorp and Elizabeth Holmes' current age, which is 37.